joba14/mira/readme.md

 > ./mirac --help
 ```

-Once built successfully, you can run mira programs by providing the source code file as an argument to the compiler:
+Once built successfully, you can run mira programs by providing the source code file as an argument to the compiler (or use makefile template from the example projects):
 ```sh
 > cd mira/mirac/build
 > ./mirac -a nasm_x86_64_linux <path-to-mira-source-file> <path-to-output-asm-file>